Shubhayu-Banerjee/DeafCeption-Code/README.md

 Model detects ASL gestures for letters a,b,c and d (this is fingerspell!
 Individual letters)
 - Model best performs with only hand in camera capture
-- white/black (solid colour) uniform background preffered
+- White/black (solid colour) uniform background preffered
-- good lighting required
+- Good lighting required
-- speech output occurs every 20 cycles of the program
+- Speech output occurs every 20 cycles of the program
-- press q to exit camera capture, then speak something into console clearly.
+- Press q to exit camera capture, then speak something into console clearly.
-- speech converted to text
+- Speech converted to text

 # Run DCF